Optimal Algorithms for Submodular Maximization with Distributed Constraints: Simulation Results

+Elements from this set represent the admissible actions for each agent in the two-dimensional grid.

-In our simulation, we compared the performance of SGA against \texttt{CDCG} on the coverage task posed above for a variable number of agents.
+In our simulation, we compared the performance of \texttt{SGA} against \texttt{CDCG} on the coverage task posed above for a variable number of agents.
 For simplicity, we assumed that the underlying communication graph $\mathcal{G}$ used in \texttt{CDCG} was fully connected and that each value in the weight matrix $\W$ was $1/n$.
-A random initialization for each agent's position and the coverages achieved by \texttt{CDCG} and SGA are shown in Figures \ref{fig:simulation-main-init}, \ref{fig:simulation-main-dcg}, and \ref{fig:simulation-main-greedy} respectively.
-We compared the performance of these algorithms across ten random initializations of starting locations for the agents; the mean performance of each algorithm and the respective standard deviations are shown in Figure \ref{fig:simulation-main-result}.
+A random initialization for each agent's position and the coverage achieved by \texttt{CDCG} and \texttt{SGA} are shown in the top three panels of Figure \ref{fig:coverage} respectively.
+We compared the performance of these algorithms across ten random initializations of starting locations for the agents; the mean performance of each algorithm and the respective standard deviations are shown in the bottom left panel of Figure \ref{fig:coverage}.
 In each trial, we ran both algorithms 50 times, each of which produced a control input $\ureg_i$ for each agent.
 For each initialization, we ran \texttt{CDCG} for $T=100$ iterations.
+Note that as the number of agents increases, \texttt{CDCG} is optimal or near optimal in each case; however for larger than eight agents, the performance of \texttt{SGA} begins to fall away from the optimal.

-We also compared the coverages achieved by \texttt{CDCG} and SGA for a setting in which each agent's starting position is the center of the grid.
-The results of this experiment are shown in Figure \ref{fig:simulation-middle}.
-We ran both algorithms a total of 15 times; we ran $\texttt{CDCG}$ for $T=100$ iterations.
-Interestingly, SGA converges to a local maximum in this problem, whereas \texttt{CDCG} achieves the optimal value.
+We also compared the coverages achieved by \texttt{CDCG} and \texttt{SGA} for a setting in which each agent's starting position is the center of the grid.
+The results of this experiment are shown in the bottom right panel of Figure \ref{fig:coverage}.
+In this plot, we averaged the performance over 15 independent trials; in each trial, we ran $\texttt{CDCG}$ for $T=100$ iterations.
+Interestingly, \texttt{SGA} converges to a local maximum in this problem, whereas \texttt{CDCG} achieves the optimal value.